uh oh!

 She then went on to earn her Full Instructor Qualification later that year, being awarded her certificate at the Lancaster Summer School Course by Sensei Sherry.

-Megan was the first person in the KUGB to have completed the full Young Leaders Award, Assistant Instructor Qualification, and Full Instructor Qualification.
+Megan was the first person in the KUGB to have completed the full Young Leaders Award (Gold,Silver and Bronze), Assistant Instructor Qualification, and Full Instructor Qualification.

 Photo: Megan being awarded her Instructors Qualifications by Sensei Sherry